Checking the geometry of the wheels can help you avoid unexpected costs.

 - Why is it important to verify it?

-When is it necessary to check it?
+When is it necessary to check the tyre geometry?

 When we were at driving school, we were advised to change our tyres every 10,000 kilometres, but there are other times when these need to be replaced.
 When should you check the geometry of the wheels?
 Here are a few examples: